-2018 Dorset Australia Day Awards
+2019 Dorset Australia Day Awards - NOW CLOSED!

 The Dorset Australia Day Awards are presented at a ceremony normally held at 7 pm on the 25th of January (location varies).
 All community members are welcome to attend.
-Check out the Events Calendar to see if details have been finalised for the next ceremony, and for other events planned for Australia Day.

-Certificates of Appreciation 2017
+Certificates of Appreciation 2019

 All nominees for Australia Day Awards are considered for a Certificate of Appreciation.
 Certificates of Appreciation celebrate the rich diversity of our vibrant community.
 They are awarded to recognise individuals and groups who continuously strive to make our community a better place for those who live, work and visit our special part of the world.

-In 2017, the Australia Day Certificates of Appreciation were awarded to:
+In 2019, the Australia Day Certificates of Appreciation were awarded to:

-(Nominated for Citizen of the Year)
+Miles Smith: (Nominated by Christopher Smith for Young Citizen of the Year)

-(Nominated for Volunteer of the Year)
+Ann Speers: (Nominated by Bartula Malqued for Volunteer of the Year)